Rahix/tbot/doc/getting-started.rst

 Interactive
 ^^^^^^^^^^^
-One convenience function of TBot is allowing the user to directly access most machines' shells.
+One convenience function of tbot is allowing the user to directly access most machines' shells.
 There are two ways to do so.

 .. highlight:: guess